Lights on the ceiling of a warehouse

 In Australia, the manufacturing industry typically consumes the most electricity, using around 52,461 giga-watt hours (GWh), according to the Australian Bureau of Statistics (ABS).
 The mining industry is the second highest energy consumer, using 23,424 GWh, followed by the Electricity, Gas and Water sector with 6,543 GWh.
 The construction industry is claimed to use the least amount of electricity in Australia, only totalling to 2,138 GWh a year.

-Recent Canstar Blue data revealed that the average quarterly electricity spend for Australian small businesses is about $953.
-Please note, this data was based off of states and territories that reached the respondent threshold – in this case, Victoria, New South Wales and Queensland.
-Average pricing in your area may differ significantly.
+Recent Canstar Blue data revealed that the average quarterly electricity spend for Australian small businesses is about $995.
+Please note, average pricing in your area may differ significantly.

 State or Territory Average Quarterly Electricity Spend